formsandflows/PACo/Components/PACo_Button_A.md

 This page is related to version: 3.0

+![image](https://user-images.githubusercontent.com/35654198/235982340-10a1d796-453c-45cd-9c4d-4aacc4de5723.png)

 This is a responsive canvas component.

-![image](https://user-images.githubusercontent.com/35654198/235982340-10a1d796-453c-45cd-9c4d-4aacc4de5723.png)
+The width of the canvas component instance must be configured as: `Self.cmp_Width`

 You can use the canvas app "PACo Examples" for a better understanding of, and to experiment with, this canvas component.